 It is forecast that the highest rate of growth will be in older people (over age 65) and young people (18-24).
-Over 38 per cent of families will have children in 2040.
+Over 38% of families will have children in 2040.

-By providing greater housing choice for our community, we can meet the housing needs of increasingly diverse residents and families (such as young families, new arrivals and retirees) throughout their life.
-Housing diversity also encourages active lifestyles, increases the number of people living and working close to jobs, services and amenities as well as managing greenfield growth pressures.
-Due to the socio-economic and cultural distinctiveness of the Fairfield area there will be a need for specific measures to address affordable housing at the local level.
+By providing greater housing choice for our community, we can meet the housing needs of increasingly diverse residents and families (such as young families, new arrivals and older people) throughout their lives.
+Housing diversity also encourages active lifestyles, increases the number of people living and working close to jobs, increases services and amenities, as well as manages greenfield growth pressures.

+Due to the socio-economic and cultural distinctiveness of the Fairfield area some of the specific focus areas will be on: